trynthink/scout/docs/analysis_approach.rst

 * Scout ECMs applicable to commercial buildings can be represented as `OpenStudio Measures`_ and simulated with the `EnergyPlus whole building energy simulation engine`_.
 EnergyPlus is capable of representing detailed heating, cooling, lighting, and other energy uses in buildings; it is thus well suited to represent ECMs that may affect energy use across multiple end uses (e.g., advanced envelope materials that affect both heating and cooling loads; high efficiency lighting that reduces cooling loads and increases heating loads; integrated heat pumps that save heating, cooling, and water heating energy; and building controls that save heating, cooling, lighting, and/or plug load energy).
 * OpenStudio Measures are applied to 16 `commercial reference building models`_ across five building vintages [#]_ and eight Building America climate zones [#]_.
 * Measure energy use outputs are specified by climate zone, building type, building vintage, fuel type, and end use.
-By comparing Measure energy use outputs against the energy use outputs of an equivalent baseline model with no Measures applied and mapping OpenStudio building types and vintages to those of Scout, relative energy savings percentages can be calculated and then used to specify a Scout ECM’s performance.
+By comparing Measure energy use outputs against the energy use outputs of an equivalent baseline model with no Measures applied and mapping OpenStudio building types and vintages to those of Scout, relative energy savings percentages can be calculated and then used to specify a Scout ECM's performance.
 * An initial set of OpenStudio Measures for Scout is under active development `on GitHub`_.

 .. _Annual Energy Outlook (AEO) reference case: https://www.eia.gov/forecasts/aeo/tables_ref.cfm